THEME PARK HALL OF SHAME

 Downtime Analysis

 We counted distinct DOWN status events (not individual 5-minute snapshots) for Tier 1 rides during each day of the Easter-relative window.
-This captures actual breakdowns rather than sustained outages inflating the count.
+This captures actual breakdowns rather than a single sustained outage inflating the count.

 Spring Break Correction

-We researched the actual spring break dates for 7 major Orlando feeder school districts (NYC, Chicago, Miami-Dade, Fairfax County, Detroit, Gwinnett County, Charlotte-Mecklenburg) for all 4 historical years.
-We discovered that Miami-Dade and Chicago have fixed late-March schedules that don't track Easter.
-In late-Easter years (2022, 2025), their breaks fell at E-20 to E-27 — well outside our analysis window — meaning our Easter-relative averages for E-12 to E-9 systematically understate crowds because those years had no major district on break at those offsets.
+We researched actual spring break dates for 7 major Orlando feeder school districts across all 4 historical years.
+Miami-Dade and Chicago have fixed late-March schedules that do not track Easter.
+In late-Easter years (2022, 2025), their breaks fell well outside our analysis window, so our Easter-relative averages for E-12 to E-9 systematically understate crowds.
 We applied a +12% adjustment to Mar 24-27 based on the estimated attendance impact of two ~350K-student districts being on break.

 Limitations

-• Epic Universe has only 1 year of data (opened March 2025) — its predictions are less reliable
+• Epic Universe has only 1 year of data (opened March 2025); see our Battle at the Ministry deep dive for detailed wait patterns

-• New rides/closures in 2026 (e.g., Buzz Lightyear reopening Apr 8) aren't reflected in historical data
+• New rides/closures in 2026 (e.g., Buzz Lightyear reopening Apr 8) are not reflected in historical data

-• The +12% spring break adjustment for Mar 24-27 is an estimate — the actual impact of Miami-Dade/Chicago breaks depends on what fraction of families travel to Orlando vs. other destinations
+• The +12% spring break adjustment is an estimate; the actual impact depends on what fraction of families travel to Orlando vs. other destinations

-• We tracked 7 major feeder districts, but hundreds of smaller districts also contribute; their schedules were not individually analyzed
+• We tracked 7 major feeder districts, but hundreds of smaller districts also contribute

 • Busch Gardens downtime hours are inflated by CLOSED-as-downtime for non-Disney/Universal parks; breakdown counts are more reliable